The Crosslink 2 Construction

 When a block gains votes from at least distinct players, it becomes notarized.
 A chain is notarized if its constituent blocks are all notarized.

 In unmodified Streamlet, the order in which a player sees signatures might cause it to view blocks as notarized out of order.
-Streamlet’s security analysis is in a synchronous model, and assumes for liveness that any vote will have been received by all players within two epochs.
+Streamlet’s security analysis is in a synchronous model, and assumes for liveness that any vote will have been received by all players (Streamlet nodes) within two epochs.

-In Crosslink, however, we need origbft‑block‑validity to be an objectively and feasibly verifiable property.
+In Crosslink 2, however, we need origbft‑block‑validity to be an objectively and feasibly verifiable property.
 We also would prefer reliable message delivery within bounded time not to be a basic assumption of our communication model.
 (This does not dictate what assumptions about message delivery are made for particular security analyses.)
-If we did not make a modification to the protocol to take this into account, then some Crosslink nodes might receive a two‑thirds absolute supermajority of voting messages and consider a BFT block to be notarized, while others might never receive enough of those messages.
+If we did not make a modification to the protocol to take this into account, then some Crosslink 2 nodes might receive a two‑thirds absolute supermajority of voting messages and consider a BFT block to be notarized, while others might never receive enough of those messages.

 Obviously a proposal cannot include signatures on itself — but the block formed from it can include proofs about the proposal and signatures.
 We can therefore say that when a proposal gains a two‑thirds absolute supermajority of signatures, a block is created from it that contains a proof (such as an aggregate signature) that it had such a supermajority.
 For example, we can have the proposer itself make this proof once it has enough votes, sign the resulting to create a block, then submit that block in a separate message.
 (The proposer has most incentive to do this in order to gain whatever reward attaches to a successful proposal; it can outsource the proving task if needed.)
 Then the origbft‑block‑validity rule can require a valid supermajority proof, which is objectively and feasibly verifiable.
-Players that see an origbft‑block‑valid block can immediately consider it notarized.
+Players that see an origbft‑valid‑block can immediately consider it notarized.

-Note that for the liveness analysis to be unaffected, we need to assume that the combined latency of messages, of collecting and aggregating signatures, and of block submission is such that all players will receive a notarized block corresponding to a given proposal (rather than just all of the votes for the proposal) within two epochs.
+Note that for the liveness analysis to be unaffected, we need to assume that the combined latency of messages, of collecting and aggregating signatures, and of block submission is such that all adapted‑Streamlet nodes will receive a notarized block corresponding to a given proposal (rather than just all of the votes for the proposal) within two epochs.
 Alternatively we could re‑do the timing analysis.

 With this change, “origbft‑block‑valid” and “notarized” do not need to be distinguished.